koyeb/koyeb-github-runner-scheduler/README.md

 # `koyeb-github-runner-scheduler`

+> [!CAUTION]
+> This is a work in progress!
+Do not run it alongside production workloads.
+> Use a dedicated koyeb organization.

 **koyeb-github-runner-scheduler** is a golang HTTP server accepting requests from GitHub webhooks to dynamically start GitHub runners on Koyeb.

 ## Overview